magento/devdocs/src/guides/v2.4/performance-best-practices/performance-pack.md

 -  Multi Address Checkout
 -  Admin Order Creation

+#### Excluding payment methods

+Developers can explicitly exclude certain payments methods from Asynchronous Order placement by adding them to the `Magento\AsyncOrder\Model\OrderManagement::paymentMethods` array.
+Orders that use excluded payment methods are processed synchronously.

 ## Inventory check

 The _Enable Inventory On Cart Load_ global setting determines whether to perform an inventory check when loading a product in the cart.
-Disabling the inventory check process improves performance for all checkout steps, particularly when dealing with bulk products in the cart.
-If this setting is disabled, a customer might receive an error during the checkout process when a product becomes out of stock while placing the order.
+Disabling the inventory check process improves performance for all checkout steps, particularly when dealing with bulk products in the cart; however, customers would encounter out-of-stock errors later in the ordering process.

 Enable Inventory On Cart Load is **enabled** by default.

-To disable check inventory when loading a product in the cart, set **Enable Inventory Check On Cart Load** to `No` in the Admin UI.
+To disable the inventory check when loading the cart, set **Enable Inventory Check On Cart Load** to `No` in the Admin UI.
 See [Configure Global Options][global] and [Catalog Inventory][inventory] in the _User Guide_.

 ## Sales rule optimization